-- Use the larger syringe to draw up the required amount of water.
+- Use the larger syringe to draw up the required amount of water into the larger syringe.
 The grey box explains how to do this.
 This volume is usually between 10 and 20 mL, drawn into a 20 mL syringe. - Gently squirt this water into your mixing pot or glass.
 If you spill any, start again. - Add the tablet(s) to the water.
 It will fizz as it dissolves. - Once the fizzing has stopped (this usually takes about 5 minutes), stir the mixture with the smaller syringe.
-The mixture will be cloudy. - Draw up the amount of mixture your child needs into the appropriate-sized syringe.
-The purple box gives guidance on the right size to use.
+The mixture will be cloudy.

-- Gently squirt the liquid in the syringe into your child's mouth. - Pour any leftover mixture into a paper towel and put it in the bin.
-Do not pour it down the sink or keep it for later. - Rinse out the mixing pot and the syringes (draw water into the syringes and squirt it out two or three times to clean).
+- Draw up the amount of mixture your child needs into the appropriate-sized syringe.
+The purple box gives some guidelines. - Gently squirt the liquid in the syringe into your child's mouth - Pour any leftover mixture into a paper towel and put it in the bin.
+Do not pour it down the sink or keep it for later. - Rinse out the mixing pot and syringes (draw water into syringe and squirt it out two or three times).